diamachi/Weed-Whacker/README.md

 provided with relevant information on the query plant.

-Solution to the problem, our project is aimed to create a Convolutional Neural Network based deep-learning model to identify weed plants instantly by just using one or two pictures of the plant.
+Our project is aimed to create a Convolutional Neural Network based deep-learning model to identify weed plants instantly by just using one or two pictures of the plant.
 Ready to use, the whole system will be integrated into a simple-to-use app.